-A landlord cannot serve an eviction notice until a tenant is 2 months in arrears, and from my experience, the council are only too eager to point that out and consequently tell the tenants to sit tight until they have abused the entire 2 months and more.
+A landlord cannot serve an eviction notice on rent arrears grounds until a tenant is 2 months in arrears, and from my experience, the council are only too eager to point that out to the tenants – and even more shockingly – actually encourage the rent-dodgers to sit tight until they have exhausted the entire 2 months.

 Whichever top-management piss-stain conjured up this formality needs to be peeled like an onion and tossed into a bowl of vinegar.
 Harsh?
 Nah.
 Why?
 Because…

-I remember when one of my DSS tenants was in arrears.
-I had full intentions of evicting her, which she made clear to the council.
-She was then advised by the council to get a letter of intent from me, because she was told that if she could prove that she was going to be made homeless, she could be fast tracked onto the council house waiting list.
-Seriously, WTF?
+She relayed my intentions of evicting her to the council, at which point she was advised by them to obtain an ‘eviction letter of intent’ from me, because she was told that if she could provide evidence that she was on the verge of becoming homeless (which she claimed she would be if I evicted her), she could be fast-tracked onto the council house waiting list.

 If you feel confused, don’t be!
 You probably understood perfectly fine, you just don’t want to believe the reality of the situation: Yes, she was being rewarded for spunking her benefits on shit she shouldn’t have been.

 Ok, so if I follow the logic correctly, I can break your legs with a shovel and in return you will give me a fiver? *scratches head*